MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/syms-cdm.md

                 "<CLIENT-SECRET>"
                 ));
     ```
-    Note : If you don’t create it , CDM internally create the respective ADLS adapters corresponding to location of data and mount it which can be later on found in mounted adapter list.
+   Note: If the ADLS adapters are not added, CDM will create and mount respective adapters that correspond to the discovered data locations.

     ```csharp
     corpus.Storage.NamespaceAdapters
     ```
-3. Read the list of Database from SyMS workspace
+3. Read the list of databases from SyMS workspace

-    Databases are stored as submanifest in databases.manifest.cdm.json.
+    Databases are stored as submanifests in databases.manifest.cdm.json.
 So read databases.manifest.cdm.json first.

     ```csharp
     CdmManifestDefinition manifest = await corpus.FetchObjectAsync<CdmManifestDefinition>("syms:/databases.manifest.cdm.json");
     ```
 4. Read SyMS database

-    Read the submanifest definiton to get database as manifest.
+    Read the submanifest definition to get databases as manifests.

     ```csharp
     CdmManifestDefinition manifestdb = await corpus.FetchObjectAsync<CdmManifestDefinition>(manifest.SubManifests[0].Definition, null, true);